ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

 **Why This Matters for Solarpunk Mandala:**
 - Explains how communities literally "bring forth" their Symbiotic Commonwealth through collective action
-- Provides biological grounding for your "Embodied Foundations" protocols
+- Provides biological grounding for the Mandala's "Embodied Foundations" protocols
 - Bridges the apparent gap between idealist ontology and material practice

 ### The Practical Payoff for This Project